If you are serious about metal fabrication, DIY or even upcycling, you probably either own or have considered buying an angle grinder.

 The type of disc you choose will depend heavily on the hardness, thickness, and the metal itself.

-Thinner cutting discs such as the Ultra-Thin range of 1.0mm and 1.3mm are ideal for metal pipes, thin gage metals and tubular work pieces.
+Thinner cutting discs such as the Ultra-Thin range of 1.0mm and 1.3mm are ideal for metal pipes, thin gauge metals and tubular workpieces.

 Our top tier cutting discs are found in the Norton Quantum3 range.